Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 • Dietary approaches: These involve removing particular types of foods from the child’s diet and replacing them with vitamins and supplements.

 • Medications: Medications prescribed by a healthcare professional may help regulate their energy, focus, or any form of behavioral activity or self-injury.
-It may not cure the core symptoms but help in managing them.
+It may not cure the core symptoms but helps in managing them.

 Medications for managing Autism Spectrum Disorder in children